 There are many researchers around the world who are trying to find ways for identifying the stuttering at the early stage and also their causes and treatment.
 For example, the scientists are carrying out their research to find out reasons for the stuttering that tends to run in the families by identifying the possible genes.

 Researchers are also working along with the speech-language pathologist to identify which children are most likely to outgrow their stuttering and which children will continue to stammer at their adulthood.
 They are also trying to identifying the people who exhibit the same kind of stuttering pattern to find out their causes.

-Scientists use the equipment like brain imaging tools such as PET (positron emission tomography) and functional MRI (magnetic resonance imaging) scans to study brain activity in people who stutter.
+Scientists use equipment like brain imaging tools such as PET (positron emission tomography) and functional MRI (magnetic resonance imaging) scans to study brain activity in people who stutter.

-Some facts about Stuttering
+Some Facts About Stuttering